strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

-[11;1HMODE           Configures a system device.[K
+[11;1HMODE           Configures a system device.[K
-MORE           Displays output one screen at a time.[K MOVE           Moves one or more files from one directory to another[K
+MORE           Displays output one screen at a time.[K MOVE           Moves one or more files from one directory to another[K
-               directory.[K
+               directory.[K
-OPENFILES      Displays files opened by remote users for a file share.[K PATH           Displays or sets a search path for executable files.[K PAUSE          Suspends processing of a batch file and displays a message.[K POPD           Restores the previous value of the current directory saved by[K
+OPENFILES      Displays files opened by remote users for a file share.[K PATH           Displays or sets a search path for executable files.[K PAUSE          Suspends processing of a batch file and displays a message.[K POPD           Restores the previous value of the current directory saved by[K
-               PUSHD.[K
+               PUSHD.[K
-PRINT          Prints a text file.[K
+PRINT          Prints a text file.[K
-PROMPT         Changes the Windows command prompt.[K PUSHD          Saves the current directory then changes it.[K RD             Removes a directory.[K
+PROMPT         Changes the Windows command prompt.[K PUSHD          Saves the current directory then changes it.[K RD             Removes a directory.[K
-RECOVER        Recovers readable information from a bad or defective disk.[K REM            Records comments (remarks) in batch files or CONFIG.SYS.[K REN            Renames a file or files.[K
+RECOVER        Recovers readable information from a bad or defective disk.[K REM            Records comments (remarks) in batch files or CONFIG.SYS.[K REN            Renames a file or files.[K
-RENAME         Renames a file or files.[K
+RENAME         Renames a file or files.[K
-REPLACE        Replaces files.[K
+REPLACE        Replaces files.[K
-RMDIR          Removes a directory.[K
+RMDIR          Removes a directory.[K
-[K[?25h[25l
+[K[?25h[25l